OpenForest4D/multi-temporal-lidar-forestry/README.md

 *Positive values (green) reflect an increase in lidar returns above 2 meters, suggesting canopy recovery.
 Zero (white) indicates unchanged vertical structure, and negative values (red) reflect thinning or removal of tall vegetation due to wildfire.*
 Data citation: U.S. Geological Survey (2020), OpenTopography (2012)

 ### Notes:

 * VRT mosaics are saved in the parent folder of each metric group for both original and differenced rasters.
 * These outputs can be further analyzed in QGIS.

-## 5. Project Importance and Applications
+## 5. Statement of Need

 * Supports large-scale, multi-temporal analysis by automating point-cloud processing.
-* Delivers open-source, reproducible workflows for the research community (OpenForest4D).
+* Delivers open-source, reproducible workflows for the research community.
 * Enables quantitative monitoring of forest changes following wildfires and other disturbances.

 ## 6. License & Citation